datenstrom/yellow/README.md

 How do I get started?
 ----------------------
-You already have everything you need, start by editing a page.
+You already have everything you need.
+Start editing your website.
 That's it.
 For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License and thanks